The Partition-Frequency Enumeration Matrix: Introduction

 As an immediate consequence of \eqref{part-a} and \eqref{part-b}, we obtain a recurrence relation that appears in Ramanujan's work (see \cite[p.~108]{Berndt1994}), but has been credited to Ford~\cite{ford1931}:

-This follows by multiplying both sides of \eqref{part-a} by the diagonal matrix taking column sums (to get each summand on the left hand side of \eqref{ramanujan-rec}); and then, summing the column sums using \eqref{part-b}, to obtain the right hand side.
+This follows by multiplying both sides of \eqref{part-a} by the diagonal matrix taking column sums (to get each summand on the left hand side of \eqref{ramanujan-rec}), and then, summing the column sums using \eqref{part-b}, to obtain the right-hand side.

 Ramanujan's recurrence highlights the relevance of the matrix to the connection between arithmetical functions and partitions.
 There is nothing special about the arithmetic function $\sigma_1(n)$, or indeed, the partition function.
 This kind of analysis can be done for many different types of functions.
-In this paper, we develop a calculus for writing down matrices corresponding to many such partition-type objects, and illustrate their use in finding number-theoretic results.
-Further, we extend the ideas to many other functions too, as the following sample of results attest.
+In this paper, we develop a calculus for writing down matrices corresponding to many such partition-theoretic objects, and illustrate their use in finding number-theoretic results.
+Further, we extend the ideas to many other functions, as the following sample of results attests.